bbbirder/LuaDoctor/README.md

 end
 ```
 * via console <br/>
-*&emsp;You can toggle break point on certain line by **clicking on line-number** of source code view*
+*&emsp;You can toggle breakpoint on certain line by **clicking on line-number** of source code view*

-when game enters break point,scoop information will be shown on console view,
+when game enters breakpoint,scoop information will be shown on console view,
-and you can click continue button to pass the current break point.
+and you can click continue button to pass the current breakpoint.
 ### fetch call stack traceback
 Every log can be located on certain line and you can either open third-part editor.
 ### fetch scoop